infinum/dox/README.md

  ```

 ### Configure it
-Set these optiional options in the rails_helper:
+Set these optional options in the rails_helper:

 | Option | Value | Description |
 | -- | -- | -- |